Lines of minima in Outer space: Iwip subgroups of

-Since $V_1$ is open and the action of ${\rm Out}(F_n)$ on $M$ is minimal, there is an iwip element $u\in {\rm Out}(F_n)$ with attracting fixed point in $V_1$.
-Since the stabilizer in ${\rm Out}(F_n)$ of a fixed point of an iwip element is virtually cyclic \cite{BFH97}, we may assume that the repelling fixed point of $u$ is distinct from $a,b$.
-Since $u$ acts with north-south dynamics on $\partial CV(F_n)$, up to perhaps changing $u$ by a nontrivial power we may assume that $u\{a,b\}\subset V_1$.
+Since $V_1\subset M$ is open and the action of ${\rm Out}(F_n)$ on $M$ is minimal and preserves the set of fixed points of iwip elements, there is an iwip element $u\in {\rm Out}(F_n)$ with attracting fixed point in $V_1$.
+The stabilizer in ${\rm Out}(F_n)$ of a fixed point of an iwip element is virtually cyclic \cite{BFH97} and therefore we may assume that the repelling fixed point of $u$ is distinct from $a,b$.
+Now $u$ acts with north-south dynamics on $\partial CV(F_n)$ and hence up to perhaps replacing $u$ by a nontrivial power we may assume that $u\{a,b\}\subset V_1$.
 Then $v=u\phi u^{-1}$ is an iwip element with both fixed points in $V_1$.
 Similarly, there is an iwip element $w$ with both fixed points in $V_2$.

 Via replacing $v,w$ by sufficiently high powers we may assume that $v(M-V_1)\subset V_1,v^{-1}(M-V_1)\subset V_1$ and $w(M-V_2)\subset V_2,w^{-1}(M-V_2)\subset V_2$.
 Then $wv(M-V_1)\subset V_2,v^{-1}w^{-1}(M-V_2)\subset V_1$.
 Moreover, by perhaps replacing $v,w$ by a suitable power we may assume that the assumptions in Lemma \ref{iwiprecognition} are satisfied for $wv$.
 Then $wv$ is an iwip whose pair of fixed points is contained in $V_1\times V_2$. \end{proof}